Trees - Regional References

 NORTH WOODS: An Inside Look at the Nature of Forests in the Northeast

-Peter Marchand.
-More than a field guide.
-Examines the many natural and man-made influences that shape the ecology of northern forest, alpine areas & bogs.
-Ideal for natural historians & a take-along guide for anyone exploring the mountain trails, rivers, and back roads of the NE.
-5-1/4 x 8-1/2, 141p, b&w photos & illus., 1987.
+Peter Marchard.
+A different kind of field guide.
+Beyond identifying plant species, this book examines the natural and man-made influences (i.e. Ice Age, when the North wind blows, plant succession, etc.) that shape the ecology of northern forests, alpine areas, and bogs - with particular attention to the Adirondacks and northern New England.
+An informative source of natural history, as well as a take-along guide for anyone exploring the mountain trails, rivers, and backroads of the Northeast.
+5-1/4 x 8-1/2, 141p, b&w photos & illustrations, 1987.

 TREES OF ONTARIO

 Linda Kershaw.
-A visual, comprehensive field guide that makes tree i.d. quick and accurate.
-Describes 213 species, encompassing all native and naturalized trees & tall shrubs in Ontario.
-Color photos and illustrations show each tree’s bark, leaves, flowers, fruits or cones, and overall shape.
-Detailed botanical info on each species, human uses, ecology, tips for distinguishing similar species, and more.
+A visual, comprehensive field guide that makes tree identification quick and accurate.
+Describes 213 species, encompassing all native and naturalized trees and tall shrubs in Ontario.
+Color photographs and illustrations show each tree’s bark, leaves, flowers, fruits or cones, and overall shape.
+Detailed botanical information on each species, human uses, ecology, tips for distinguishing similar species, and more.
+One of the best local references.
 5-1/2 x 8-1/2, 240p, 574 color photos + illustrations, range maps, 2001.

 TREES OF NOVA SCOTIA: A Guide to Native and Exotic Species

 Gary Saunders.
-A guide to the 45 native and introduced species of hardwoods and softwoods found in the province.
-Descriptions include: identifying & distinguishing characteristics; detailed illustrations; uses of wood; primary natural enemies, and; more.
+A guide to the forty-five (45) native and introduced species of hardwoods and softwoods found in the province.
+Descriptions include: identifying and distinguishing characteristics; detailed illustrations; uses of wood; primary natural enemies, and; more.
 A handy reference for identifying local trees.
 6 x 8-1/2, 112p, b&w illustrations, 1996, reprint 2005.

 NATIVE TREES OF THE SOUTHEAST: An Identification Guide

 L. Katherine Kirkman, Claud Brown, Donald Leopold.
-Identifies 225+ trees native to the Southeast (from the Carolinas & eastern TN south through GA into northern FL + west through AL, MS, LA, and AR into eastern TX).
-Nearly 600 photos illustrate leaves, flowers & fruits or cones, bark, and twigs with buds.
-Concise descriptions accompanied by keys for plants in both summer & winter condition, plus 200+ range maps.
+Identifies more than 225 trees native to the Southeast (from the Carolinas and eastern TN south through GA into northern FL and west through AL, MS, LA, and AR into eastern TX).
+Nearly 600 photographs illustrate leaves, flowers and fruits or cones, bark, and twigs with buds.
+Concise descriptions accompanied by keys for plants in both summer and winter conditions, as well as over 200 range maps.
 Includes crucial differences to help distinguish between similar species.
 A practical, compact, i.d. field guide for the diverse woody plants of the region.
 6 x 9, 372p, 493 color photos, 98 b&w photos, 16 line drawings, 226 maps, 2007.

 FOREST TREES: A Guide to the Southeastern and Mid-Atlantic Regions of the United States